If you’re planning to go to your employer’s office and seek workers’ compensation for your on-the-job and job-related injuries, stop right there!

 Are you certain that your injuries are actually covered by workers’ compensation?
 You may think that workers’ comp laws cover all medical bills, rehabilitation, and recovery expenses, but that’s simply not true.

-Today, our workers’ compensation attorneys at Law Offices of Kropach & Kropach outline what types of injuries are NOT covered by workers’ compensation in Encino and elsewhere in Los Angeles.
+Today, our workers compensation attorneys in Encino CA at Law Offices of Kropach & Kropach outline what types of injuries are NOT covered by workers’ compensation in Encino and elsewhere in Los Angeles.

 The good news is that workers’ compensation covers not only your medical bills but also all other expenses associated with diagnosing and treating your injuries.